Joseph Platt (politician)

 Joseph Platt (February 17, 1672 – June 12, 1748) was a member of the House of Representatives of the Colony of Connecticut from Norwalk.

-He was the longest serving representative from Norwalk.
-He served as a member of the Connecticut House of Representatives between 1705 and 1748 representing Norwalk in 38 sessions.
+He was the longest serving representative from Norwalk and served as a member of the Connecticut House of Representatives between 1705 and 1748, representing Norwalk in 38 sessions.

-He was born on February 17, 1672, in Norwalk, the youngest son of John Platt, and Hannah Clark.
+He was born on February 17, 1672, in Norwalk and is the youngest son of John Platt and Hannah Clark.

-He received a grant of 10 acres of land from the town of Norwalk for his services in the "swamp fight", on February 21, 1698.
-Joseph was a town selectman for nine years.
+He received a grant of 10 acres of land from the town of Norwalk for his services in the "swamp fight," on February 21, 1698.
+Joseph was a town selectman for a period of nine years.

-On June 3, 1723, he was appointed by a town meeting to be chairman of committee to seat the new meeting-house.
+On June 3, 1723, he was appointed by a town meeting as chairman of committee to seat the new meeting-house.

 On February 18, 1725-6, he was appointed at town meeting to a committee to obtain, and set stones for the entrance to the meeting house.
 At the same meeting, he was appointed to a committee to regulate the difficulties arising from minister Buckingham.